WestGermanGenomeCenter/scRNAseq_Pipeline/README.md

 ## To-do list:
 - Optimize Pipeline (e.g. process each sample separately/parallel instead of in a list)
-- Fix a possible DGE error
 - Find possible replacement for old packages
-- Use conda spec envs instead of the normal envs for server
 - add additionalTime and additional RAM possibility